whitep4nth3r/whitep4nth3r.codes/content/6-things-I-learned-about-streaming-live-coding-in-my-first-6-weeks-on-Twitch.md

-When the time comes for you to work on the production quality of your stream - you will, no doubt, have technical issues. **Dropped frames, audio out of sync with the webcam image, 'Minecraft style resolution' (yes, that was an exact quote from a viewer), white balance issues, flickering webcam image and lack of CPU** - these are just _some_ of the issues I've faced as I started to evolve my setup.
+When the time comes for you to work on the production quality of your stream - you will, no doubt, have technical issues. **Dropped frames, audio out of sync with the webcam image, 'Minecraft style resolution' (yes, that was an exact quote from a viewer), white balance issues, flickering webcam image and lack of processing power** - these are just _some_ of the issues I've faced as I started to evolve my setup.

 > Viewers will point out your technical issues - and this feedback is a gift.